-- Only 2 registered sheep can produce a lamb which can be registered.
-A term such as ‘pure bred’ is not the same as ‘registered’.
+- Only 2 registered sheep can produce a lamb which can itself be registered.
+A term such as ‘pure bred’ is NOT the same as ‘registered’.
 Such sheep may indeed be Cotswold but they are not, and never can be, registered pedigree sheep.

-Please note that you must be aware of all tagging and movement legislation before moving sheep – all breeding sheep must be double tagged (with one EID tag and its matching pair) before leaving the farm of birth.
+Please also note that you must be aware of all tagging and movement legislation before moving sheep – all breeding sheep must be double tagged (with one EID tag and its matching pair) before leaving the farm where it was born.
 All movements must be to a registered holding and accompanied by a completed Movement License.
 The Society ‘Breed Tag’ can be fitted in addition to the two official tags – it cannot be used on its own.
 Records must be kept of all medicines used, when, and where purchased, along with all sheep movements in your Flock Register.
 Please visit GOV.UK for full details.

-For any questions concerning buying sheep – please do contact the Society and we will do all we can to help you – we want you to enjoy your Cotswold experience!!
+For any questions concerning buying and selling sheep – please do contact the Society and we will do all we can to help you – we want you to enjoy your Cotswold experience!!